E1leenn/finalchallenge/README.md

 *Screenshot of TicTacToe page in GUI*

 # Draw
-Users can press and hold the left click of a mouse or trackpad to draw on the canvas then have it converted to grid form.
+Users can select one of the shades colour, press and hold the left click of a mouse or trackpad to draw on the canvas then have it converted to grid form.

 ![](images/DrawFeature.png)
 *Screenshot of Draw page in GUI*